chahatag/AI-ML-INTERNSHIP-Task-5-Decision-Trees-and-Random-Forests/README.md

 # AI-ML-INTERNSHIP-Task-5-Decision-Trees-and-Random-Forests

 This project explores tree-based models for classification using Decision Trees and Random Forests.
-The example provided uses the Iris dataset.
+It uses the Iris dataset.

 ## Objective